Skip to content

 • Annual premiums

-• Security provided by each travel agency, according to the decision of the Icelandic Tourist Board based on the documentation and information provided.
+• Security provided by each travel agency, according to the decision of the Icelandic Tourist Board based on the documentation and information submitted.

-Contribution of a base fee and annual premium to a mutual fund result in lower securities for travel agencies than according to the previous system.
-Through a fund-based, mutual insolvency protection system, financial commitments of travel agencies relating to bank guarantees (securities) are to decrease and hence improve their financial standing.
+Contribution of a base fee and annual premium to a mutual fund results in lower securities for travel agencies than in the previous system, lowering financial commitments of travel agencies relating to bank guarantees (securities) and hence improving their financial standing.

-When determining the security amount of a trader, the Icelandic Tourist Board is legally obliged to, consider the financial situation of the trader as well as the risks ensuing from the trader’s operations.
+The Icelandic Tourist Board is legally obliged to consider the financial situation of a trader as well as the risks ensuing from the trader’s operations when determining the traider's security amount.
 If the financial situation of a travel agency is such that the travel agency is likely to become insolvent, the Icelandic Tourist Board must take that into account.

-In these cases, the security amount may be increased according to Article 10 of the Regulation.
+In these cases the security amount may, according to Article 10 of the Regulation, be increased following mandatory assessment.

-To ensure equal standing and objectivity when deciding on increased security amounts, the Icelandic Tourist Board has established following criteria based on the financial position of travel agencies:
+The Icelandic Tourist Board has published the 2024 criteria for the raising of package travel securities based on the financial position of travel agencies:

 • The working capital ratio is below 1,2